 Pink Peppercorns, Brazilian

-Pink peppercorns, or rose baises, are fun to use in cooking, as they add both a fruity flavor and bold, beautiful color.
+Pink peppercorns, or rose baises, are fun to use in cooking, as they add both a fruity, peppery flavor and bold, beautiful color.
 These berries are grown primarily in the Brazilian state of Espirto Santo, located along the southeast coast just north of Rio de Janeiro.
+The pink pepper tree, Schinus terebinthifolius, is in the same family as cashew and mango trees, and may trigger an allergic response in people with allergies to tree nuts.

 From a small mastic-tree, these little berries are not a proper member of the pepper family.
 The green berries grow in tiny clusters of white flowers that form in autumn, and become bright red before harvesting.
 Their name comes from their similarity to true peppercorns in both size and shape.